NiklasRosenstein/python-builddsl/README.md

     }
     ```

+3. **Dynamic name lookup**

+    Names are resolved slightly different in Kahmi Python expressions.
+The local scope will always
+    be resolved first.
+Subsequently, the current context object's members are checked, then the
+    parent closure's local variables and context object, etc. Then finally, the global variables
+    and builtins.

+    ```python
+    dependencies = ["kahmi-python"]
+    print(dependencies)
+    print('dependencies' in locals())
+    print('dependencies' in vars(self))
+    ```

+    > __Explanation__: The property assignment sets the `dependencies` attribute on the current
+    > context object.
+Looking up the variable will first search it in the locals, but not find it
+    > there and subsequently find it in the context object (also referrable to as `self`).

 ## Built-ins

 Kahmi only provides two additional built-in functions on top of what is provided by Python, and